 Ref # Audit Findings Finding Rating Management Action Plan Responsible Party Targeted Completion Date analysis of odometer reading reasonability or consumption patterns (such as mileage).
 There is no additional exception reporting available to highlight the unusual parameters such as • Unusual fill quantities for the type of vehicle (sedan, SUV) • Transaction times • Type of fuel purchases • Multiple transactions conducted in a short period of time etc. The current process is time-consuming and inherently prone to errors because it relies on manual data entry and submission of receipts with handwritten notes in a timely manner.
 This process also only tracks fuel for vehicle based out of the Clark facility.
-We reviewed the workbook for January 2020, which totalled \$5,205, but the overall invoice for fuel purchases net of discounts was \$10,505 in the state of the line in the state of the line in the state of the line is the line is the state of the line is the state of the line is the line is the state of the line is the line unusual transaction will be reported to Supervisors for appropriate action.
+We reviewed the workbook for January 2020, which totalled \$5,205, but the overall invoice for fuel purchases net of discounts was \$10,505 in the overall invoice of the line in the second state of the line in the second state of the line is th unusual transaction will be reported to Supervisors for appropriate action.
 Date indicating a portion of fuel invoices are not covered under the monitoring process.
 As a result, the Manager, Maintenance is unable to verify fuel transactions are complete, accurate, and appropriate when signing off on the monthly invoices.
 Potential exposure Misuse or misappropriation of fuel could go undetected if usage is not monitored on a regular basis.